rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ## The Interesting Types

 [_add_blank_target TAPL](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages) is
-the book about types I recommend to everyone I meet, ... so far unsuccessfully.
+the book about types I recommend to everyone, ... so far unsuccessfully.
-(And I should stop doing it when shopping in the supermarket.)
 Apparently, software developers want to have some life outside of programming.
 Who knew?
 The good news is that types dramatically increase programming efficiency so learning them is a good investment.
 This section of the post will be little more TAPL-ish.